 In recent years, Study in France has been on the list of most desired study abroad destinations for many.
 The active efforts from the French government and institutions alike have made France one of the most preferred countries for international students.
 More than 25 universities in France are listed in the QS World Rankings as of 2022.
 Before we move on to education in France, here are some things you should know about the country:

 France, which has existed in its present shape since the fifteenth century, is Europe's most seasoned and one of the biggest countries.
 It is a pioneer in scholarly patterns, expressive arts, design, and food.
 France is likewise the world's fourth-wealthiest nation and Europe's leading rural maker.

 Study in France:

 As we have mentioned, France has been one of the most preferred countries to study abroad in recent years.
-The main reason for that being top-ranked universities in France.
-The universities and specialised Grande Ecoles are some of the best higher educational institutions in Europe and the world.
+The main reason for that is the top-ranked universities in France.
+The universities and specialized Grande Ecoles are some of the best higher educational institutions in Europe and the world.
 Additionally, the courses are offered in the English Language for international students.
 Basically, it means that one does not have to know French in order to study in France.
 More on that here:

 Study in France in English:

 For international students, almost all the renowned courses in higher education (both bachelor's and master's) are offered in English.
 The assignments and exams are also in English, and so is the teaching.
 The students, however, should learn basic French if they want to work and study in France, and their language might be a barrier.